 We can use the shadow square to directly measure distances to or height of objects, given one dimension is known.

-To determine the distance / height ratio, we use the shadow square to sight along the vertical scale, umbra versa, by holding the quadrant upright and aligning the string from vertex to eye in such a way that the line of sight points through the string to the top of the object to be measured.
+To determine the distance / height ratio, we use the shadow square to sight parallel to the vertical scale, umbra versa, alongside the integrated ridges on the edge of the instrument in such a way that the line of sight points to the top of the object to be measured.
 The umbra recta is divided by the value on the scale that is crossed by the string on the umbra versa and multiplied by the height of the object to get the distance.

 How far is the lighthouse?